obijzbo/cafe_data_engineering_project/README.md

 ```

 ## Discussion
 Data from chillox haven't been scraped.
 As they only have a photo of the menu.
 And even though text can be extracted from that image, they don't follow the same order.
-Under the folder named DATA, you can find the image after applying OCR.
+Under the folder named DATA, you can find the image on which OCR was applied.
+In scenarios like this, if number of data is big enough, text can be extracted using a ml model in a meaningful way.
+Or can be extracted using bounding box.

+When passing data through the API, there are three parameters - location, menu and price.
+For the sake of simplicity, it will only work if location matches with the branch name and menu matches with the values of "index".
+In this portion i was a bit confused on how to handle this to generalize the data.
+One idea was to group all food index in three categories, namely "MEAL", "DRINKS" and "APPETIZER".
+But wasn't too sure if that would be a good idea.
+Therefore it wasn't implemented.